GiorgioLimoncella/NonDifferentialityTest/README.md

 ## Shiny App

-Our test has been applied across various scenarios, and we're willing to introduce a Shiny app that visually presents the outcomes of these simulation studies for each scenario we investigated.
+Our test has been applied across various scenarios, and we developed a Shiny app that visually presents the outcomes of these simulation studies for each scenario we investigated.
 You can access the app via the following link:

 [Non-differentility tes](https://giorgiolimoncella.shinyapps.io/NonDifferentialityTest/)